unnikrishnancs/deployment_fastapi/README.md

 # deployment_fastapi
-Deploying ML models using FastApi
+Deploying ML / machine learning models using FastApi

 This simple project shows how to deploy your machine learning model using FastAPI framework.